theref/Adversarial-Talk/notes.md

 Stop signs - With a perturbation in the form of only black and white stickers,we attack a real stop sign, causing targeted miss classification in 100% of the images obtained in lab settings, and in 84.8%of the captured video frames obtained on a moving vehicle(field test) for the target classifier.

 Google Inception - We apply our algorithm to complex three-dimensional objects, using 3D-printing to manufacture the first physical adversarial objects.

+Video shows a 3D printed turtle.
+Small histogram is the predictions, green is correct, blue is not bad, red is completely wrong (pause it a few times to discuss)

 # Why is Medicine important?